SilentNightSound/GI-Model-Importer/Guides/AnimatedTextureTutorial.md

 `$\RabbitFX\moveangle1 = (time* 0.104)%6.28`

 This will work, but it creates a smooth motion of the clock - we want the clock to "tick" each second instead.
 We can do this via chopping `time` into 60 discrete intervals instead of having it continuous.
 We can do that using `//` which does integer division: `(time*X)//X`, where X is the step size.
 For example, if X is 0.5 the this will go 0.5, 1.0, 1.5, 2.0 instead of smoothly counting from 0.5 to 2.0.
-We can then use this value in place of `time` to creat the ticking motion:
+We can then use this value in place of `time` to create the ticking motion:

 ```
 local $interval = (time*0.104)//0.104